D-Roberts/icd-gen/README.md

     *0. Lens 1.
-Setting2.
+Setting2 [path associations with gamman noise multiplicative].
 Code for models on the new patch structure datagen

         [WIP.]